mad-lab/transit/README.md

  - New way to export normalized datasets.

 **Version 2.0.2 changes (August, 2016)**
-- Added support for Tn5 datasets in TPP, and custom primers.
+- Added support for for custom primers in TPP.
 - Added support for annotations in GFF3 format.
-- Ability to add pseudo-counts in resampling.
+- Ability to specify pseudocounts in resampling.
 - Misc.
 Bug fixes
 - **New [mailing list](https://groups.google.com/forum/#!forum/tnseq-transit/join)**